Nibblex/django-field-logger/README.md

 # Django Field Logger

 ### Quick Description
-A python package which logs each change made to a Django model instance.
+A Django app for logging changes in model fields.

 ### How to set up?
 1) Add ```fieldlogger``` to your ```INSTALLED_APPS```